-The Castro set to kick up its heels as the curtain falls on San Francisco’s summer street fair season.
+As the curtain falls on San Francisco’s summer street fair season, the Castro kicks up its heels.

 As summer draws to a close, so too does San Francisco’s street fair season.
 But not before one final block party.

-The Castro Street Fair, now in its 45th year, promises to send summer out with a bang with tens of thousands of people expected to converge on the iconic neighbourhood on the first Sunday in October.
+The Castro Street Fair, now in its 46th year, promises to send summer out with a bang with tens of thousands of people expected to converge on the iconic neighbourhood on October 6, the first Sunday of the month.

 It’s also held one week after the much-larger and much raunchier Folsom Street Fair, an eye-opening leather, rubber and BDSM event which attracts fetish enthusiasts in their droves, dressed in their bondage best of course.